-India could be behind killing of Canadian Sikh - Trudeau
+India may be linked to Canadian Sikh leader's death - Trudeau

 Mr Nijjar was shot dead outside of a Sikh temple on 18 June in British Columbia (BC).

-Mr Trudeau said Canadian intelligence has identified a credible link between his death and the Indian state.
+Mr Trudeau said Canadian intelligence has identified a "credible" link between his death and the Indian state.

 He raised the issue with Indian Prime Minister Narendra Modi at the recent G20 summit, he said.